 Bungie and Activision has opted to partner with Sony to release exclusive in-game content that you’ll only find in the PlayStation 3 and PlayStation 4 versions of the game.
 An additional 3-person Strike mission that takes place on Mars is missing in the Xbox versions of the game, as well as an additional competitive Crucible map taking place on the Moon.
 Along with the maps, two exotic weapons and a unique armor set for each class round out the exclusive content.
 There are also three unique ships, but those are cosmetic only and don’t have any bearing on the game

 One advantage is the use of Remote Play with a PlayStation Vita.
 Unlike many games that try and use the default control scheme, Destiny customizes the touch screen to avoid using the finicky back touch pad.
 The sensitivity of the sticks need to be adjusted, as they are much looser than the DS4, but I have successfully completed multiple Strikes and PvP matches on the Vita.

 Destiny feels like integral pieces were overlooked in favor of some serious MMO elements, and when you remove those mechanics, what is left?
 Other than that issue, the game is an excellent follow-up to their previous games and I look forward to seeing what future additions make it into the game.Note: Destiny was reviewed on PlayStation 4.
-A physical copy of the game provided by the publisher.
+A physical copy of the game was provided by the publisher/developer.